-Be inspired and entertained at a celebration of history and heritage in the heart of Chelsea
+Join us for a celebration of history from the heart of Chelsea

 The past will be brought to life in an immersive mixture of physical and virtual events for the Chelsea History Festival 2021.

 In response to the pandemic, the 2020 festival hosted a varied programme with events both in person and online.
 This year, the festival will focus on bringing people back to historic Chelsea – the perfect stage to explore, debate and celebrate history.
 Our online events reached a global audience and this year we will maintain that with a number of online only and hybrid events.

 Taking place in the heart of London in partnership with three iconic institutions: the National Army Museum, Royal Hospital Chelsea and the Chelsea Physic Garden, this year’s diverse festival will host over 70 exciting physical and virtual events with more than 15 headline speakers, including James Holland, Olivette Otele and Jonathan Dimbleby, and feature a number of exclusive pre-publication launches.